+Reputation.
 A betting platform which is widely used and reputable is generally known as such because it is a safe place to stake your hard-earned money.
 A good reputation usually comes from good customer care and consistent service along with repeat customers.

+Security.
 In this day and age, it’s incredibly important to make sure that any place that handles personal information and banking details is safe and secure.
 While no site can promise 100% safety, sites that adhere to stringent regulations and employ services like Secret Sockets Layer (SSL) protocol are more likely to store your information safely and securely.

+Special Promotions.
 One key to feeling like a valued customer at a sports betting site is the consistent availability of promotions.
 These promotions may be ongoing or for specific events or sports.
 Make sure that the site you’re thinking of joining has promotions that apply to your favourite sports betting markets.

+Football Betting Types & Range of Markets.
 A no-brainer: your betting site of choice should offer a wide range of football betting types and markets.
 These include card markets, first and anytime goalscorers, halftime markets and more.

+Range of Leagues and Football Events to Bet On.
 There are many leagues to bet on when it comes to football, including the ever-popular Premier League.
 There are also large events to wager on, including league finals and, of course, the World Cup.

+Competitive Odds.
 If football betting is your priority, the bookmaker you choose should offer consistently good odds on football matches.
 Many sites offer guaranteed odds.
 Compare the odds offered on particular matches across different sites.